 The limited edition "In Love with Countess Auguste No.1“ includes a total of 160 handbags only.
 In a concealed section, each bag includes a genuine piece of a handwritten letter of the Prussian

 King Frederic William III.
-We have cut this very personal artifact into pieces under the supervision of a notary, sealed them in acrylic panels and worked them into our luxury bags.
-Each
+We cut this very personal artifact into pieces under the supervision of a notary, sealed them in acrylic panels and worked them into our luxury bags.
+Each bag

 Descendant of the Hohenzollern dynasty and grand-nephew of Frederick the Great.
 He initiated reforms that abolished the typical absolutism of the German monarchy and led to a modern state.

 As a child Frederick was rather inhibited and taciturn.
 To an extent his shyness certainly resulted from his upbringing, which was characterized by military drill rather than by loving care.
 At

 the age of four the young boy was separated from his parents.
 Together with his teacher he moved into an apartment in Potsdam castle near Berlin to be prepared for the succession to the throne.

 In Potsdam his uncle Frederick the Great led a strict regiment.
 The more than 70 year old man personally supervised the education of the crown prince along the principles of obedience and